How to Get Over Jet Lag?

 Studies show that jet lag does not worsen the health condition of patients with chronic diseases.
 However, fatigue and sleep deprivation can compromise the immune system's ability to fight off colds and flu.
-So be sure to wash your hands frequently at the airport and try to avoid stress.
+Be sure to wash your hands frequently at the airport and try to avoid stress.

 Risk Factors Contributing to Jet Lag

 - The number of time zones.
 You are more likely to have pronounced symptoms of jet lag if you cross multiple time zones at once.
-The period of adaptation takes on average 1 day per 2 time zones crossed.
+The adaptation period takes 1 day per 2 time zones crossed.
 For example, the body will need 1 day to recover after a three-hour flight and 5 days after a ten-hour flight.

 - Sunlight.
-It has a major influence on melatonin production, which helps maintain the body's internal clock.
+It significantly influences melatonin production, which helps maintain the body's internal clock.
 This hormone synchronizes cell functions throughout the body.
 If you arrive at your destination during the day, but your internal clock tells you it's time to sleep, try to stay awake.
-If you fall asleep, it will be more difficult to adapt to a new time zone.
+If you fall asleep, adapting to a new time zone will be more difficult.

-- Direction of flight.
-Flying east is harder than flying west.
-Scientists struggle to figure out the underlying cause, but one possible explanation involves altered physiology in the brain cells responsible for secreting melatonin.
-It seems that the brain finds it difficult to adjust when traveling to the east.
+- The direction of flight.
+Flying East is harder than flying west.
+Scientists struggle to determine the underlying cause, but one possible explanation involves altered physiology in the brain cells responsible for secreting melatonin.
+The brain finds it difficult to adjust when traveling to the East.

 - Frequency of flights.
 People who fly regularly are more susceptible to experiencing more extreme jet lag symptoms.
-Unfortunately, it is impossible to get used to jet lag even if you fly frequently.
+Unfortunately, getting used to jet lag is impossible, even if you fly frequently.